babbatem/Mask_RCNN/README.md

     ```
 3. Download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases), place it in the root directory of this package.

-4. Execute '''python pretrained_test.py''' with a python2 interpreter!
+4. Execute ```python pretrained_test.py``` with a python2 interpreter!
 This program uses PretrainedLoader to construct and load a model, then evaluates it on the images provided with the package.

 To include this in your project, ```import PretrainedLoader``` as in pretrained_test.py.